axler8r/DupliC8R/documentation/INSTALL.md

 ## Test Environments
-The `test` directory contains a `Dockerfile` and the following scripts to facilitate testing.
+The `test` directory contains the following scripts and files to facilitate testing.
++ `Dockerfile` - Dockerfile to build a test image.
 + `new-testimage` - Build a Docker image from the `Dockerfile`.
 + `remove-testimage` - Remove the test image.
++ `start-localtestcontainer` - Start a container from the test image.
-+ `start-testcontainer` - Start a container from the test image.
++ `start-remotetestcontainer` - Start a container from the test image.
 + `stop-testcontainer` - Stop the test container.
++ `test-localinstall` - Install `duplic8r` in a controlled test environment.

 ## What is installed?